Mantas-2155X/KK_CrossEye/README.md

 3. **During H**
    * ~~touching/kiss does not work~~ Fixed in v1.4
-   * (v1.4) touching/kiss positions not perfect, but accurate enough.
-LEFT side of screen, crossed looks centered.
+   * touching/kiss positions accurate enough.
+LEFT side of screen, Centered with crossed eyes. v1.4

 4. **Live**
    * focus does not work (no colliders, not fixable for now)